 If the parents have a joint custody arrangement that results in the child spending 50% of their time with each parent, then custody is less of a factor in this calculation but does not absolve the higher-earning parent from having to pay child support payments.
 For example, in order for one parent to continue to provide a nice lifestyle for their child, they may need additional money to pay rent on a larger home instead of a smaller apartment.
 In that case, the court would likely award child support to the lower-earning parent so that the child can maintain a comfortable living situation no matter who they’re staying with at the time.

-Contact an Irvine Child Support Lawyer to Learn More
+Contact a Child Support Lawyer at Our Firm to Learn More

 If you’re currently considering a divorce and would like more information about what will be required of you for child support, an Irvine child support lawyer can help.
 Contact our office today to learn more.